You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 Which tools are essential to try these hacks?

-A basic grinder, MIG or TIG welder, clamps, an angle grinder with a flap disc, and some hand tools like a drill and a vise are enough to build and use most of these jigs.
+A basic grinder, MIG or TIG welder, clamps, drill, vise, and angle grinder with a flap disc will handle most of these projects.

 Do these ideas work for both square and round tubing?